 On that first trip , I ended up visiting a lot of different ‘touristy’ cities of America, but I had already given my heart to Seattle.
 And nothing seemed to come close.

 There was one evening that was instrumental in my deciding I would make this city my home.
 On the far end of South Lake Union, overlooking the high rises of downtown lies the Gasworks Park.
 It used to be a factory founded in 1906 that manufactured crude oil from coal gas.
 When the factory shut down, the city acquired the land.

 Instead of tearing down the factory, they preserved it as artwork.
 Now kids fly kites, grown ups lie on picnic mats, dogs sniff around and photographers spend hours for that perfect picture, all against the stunning backdrop of the lake and rusty gas cylinders.
 Because of the rain the grass is always verdant green, peppered with some of the prettiest sunny yellow and white flowers.
 These flowers were actually weeds, much later I realized, but it didn’t matter in the slightest.

 You get the feeling, if you take a step further you could wade into the rippling waters and leave all the stress of life far behind.
 A breath of fresh air and the promise of peace is what I found in the visit that day.

 The town somehow inspires creativity.
 The coffee shops, the walks, the artists and musicians, the neighborhoods on steep hill slopes.
 Even a simple bus ride has a story to tell.
+You can even take a beautiful yacht and go peaceful sailing in Seattle.
+There is a feeling of flight that wants to take you on this joyous uninhibited ride.
 And suddenly I wanted to write it all down.
-There is a feeling of flight that wants to take you on this joyous uninhibited ride.